chihebguesmi11/chihebguesmi11/README.md

 ## 👨‍💻 About Me

-I'm an **AI Engineer** passionate about building intelligent systems that solve real-world problems.
-An **AI builder and not a simple user** Currently pursuing my **Master's in Artificial Intelligence, Systems and Data** at Université Paris Dauphine–PSL (Excellence Scholarship recipient).
+I'm an **AI Engineer** passionate about building intelligent systems that create real-world impact.

-My focus areas include:
+More than just using AI tools, I'm an **AI builder** driven by curiosity to understand *what’s happening under the hood* and to push the boundaries of what AI can do.
+I’m currently pursuing a **Master’s in Artificial Intelligence, Systems & Data** at *Université Paris Dauphine–PSL*, where I’m proud to be an **Excellence Scholarship** recipient.

+### 🔥 What I Work On

-- 🤖 **Generative AI & LLMs**: Building production-ready AI applications with RAG, LangChain, and multi-agent systems
+- 🤖 **Generative AI & LLMs**
+  Building production-grade applications using RAG, LangChain, OpenAI tooling, and multi-agent architectures.

-- 🧠 **Agentic AI**: Designing autonomous agents with MCP protocol for complex task automation
+- 🧠 **Agentic AI**
+  Designing autonomous agents powered by the MCP protocol to execute complex workflows and real-world tasks.

-- 📊 **ML Engineering**: From model development to deployment, with expertise in Deep Learning and NLP
+- 📊 **ML Engineering**
-- ☁️ **MLOps**: Deploying scalable AI solutions on cloud platforms (GCP)
+  End-to-end machine learning: Deep Learning, NLP, classical ML, and complete project architecture from prototype to deployment.

+- ☁️ **MLOps & Cloud**
+  Deploying scalable, reliable AI systems on GCP using CI/CD, containerization, monitoring, and best engineering practices.

 ```python
 class ChihebGuesmi: